ubikwitous/WaterCooler/README.md

 If you want a truly random experience where you can't see names, go to the Browse Screen and remove the first field or set the Visible design property to 'false'.

 ## Note about calendar.help
 This app uses calendar.help to automate the scheduling of meetings, which means each user MUST register for it to work.
+Users can register at https://calendar.help.

 You can adjust the code in the PowerAutomate to simply send the message asking for a time if this is not an option.

 ## Usage
 The Splash Screen loads on a timer for 3 seconds.
 When the next screen appears, the user sees a list where employees can add themselves, search, or be connected with a random person.